 (b) protecting adult children from a previous marriage, and

 Remarriage Following Death of One Trustor.
-If one Trustor passes away and the surviving Trustor decides to remarry (after a decent interval), then any assets in this Trust should be retitled in a Separate Property Trust for the surviving spouse.
-The Separate Property Trust should be incorporated into a prenuptial agreement for the protection of any adult children as well as the surviving Trustor.
-This is especially true if the surviving Trustor wishes to add property to the Separate Property Trust while married.
-Washington’s presumption that assets acquired during marriage are community property is strong.
-The presumption can be rebutted, but only in a clear writing such as a pre or postnuptial agreement integrated with a Separate Property Trust.
+If one Trustor passes away and the surviving Trustor decides to remarry then any assets in this Trust should be retitled in a Separate Property Trust for the surviving spouse.
+The Separate Property Trust should be incorporated into a prenuptial agreement for the protection of any children.

 Simultaneous Death of Both Trustors.
-If both Trustors die in or as a result of a common accident or disaster, the provisions of the Washington Simultaneous Death Act (RCW § 11.05A) would apply.
+If both Trustors die in, or as a result of, a common accident or disaster, the provisions of the Washington Simultaneous Death Act (RCW § 11.05A.020) would apply.
 Generally, the spouses would be treated as though they predeceased each other resulting in one half of the total community property of the couple being distributed by each Will, and property already in Separate Property Trusts being distributed to the beneficiaries named in the Trust.

 Trust Administration.
 The Trust may be used in conjunction with probate of the Wills of JANE DOE and JOHN DOE, which leave everything to the Trust.
 A Will substitutes your wishes for the intestacy statute (RCW § 11.04.015) which is the default distribution to your next of kin.
 The Probate court has exclusive jurisdiction over the right to transfer real property of deceased people when the property is held only in the names of deceased people, with no beneficiaries named.
-An important reason to record a Transfer on Death Deed is that transfers by an Affidavit of Small Estates (up to $100,000) requires no real estate to be in the probate estate.
-The Trust shall be valid for 150 years from the date of execution pursuant to RCW § 11.98.130.
+The Trust shall be valid for 150 years from the date of execution pursuant to RCW § 11.98.150.

 Accounting.
 The Successor Trustee should provide all beneficiaries (or their representatives) with a list of all of the assets of the Trust, and all debts and expenses paid by the Trust within 40 days after the Trustor dies and just prior to final distribution.
 Pursuant to RCW § 11.106.020 the Successor Trustee must do so at least annually.
 Failure to provide proper accounting, and taking too long to administer assets are breaches of the fiduciary duties of the Successor Trustees, and are common causes of disputes.

 Creditor Claims.
 Publication of notice to creditors shortens the statute of limitations on creditor claims from twenty-four (24) months to four (4) months (RCW § 11.40.020).
 Publication is important so that the distributions made to the beneficiaries will not be subject to creditor claims.
 Publication provides a defense if a beneficiary is sued by a creditor of the Estate.
 Known creditors of the Estate must be notified for this defense to be effective.
 Successor Trustees should be diligent in paying all creditor claims from the Estate, but especially tax claims, because a Successor Trustee may be held personally civilly liable for such failure.
-Beneficiaries are not liable for Estate debts.
+Beneficiaries are not liable for Estate debts if the Executor acted properly.

 Trust Interpretation.
-The Trust is to be interpreted broadly to give effect to the wishes of JANE DOE and JOHN DOE including, but not limited to, interpreting the plural and singular to include each other where applicable, and for any invalid provision to be severed from the Trust while preserving the remaining provisions.
+The Trust is to be interpreted broadly to give effect to the wishes of JANE DOE and JOHN DOE including, but not limited to, interpreting the plural and singular to include each other where applicable.
 Reformation by the Court to correct mistakes should be exercised if needed (RCW § 11.96A.080-90).

-Article IV — Control, Power to Revoke and Amend
+Article V — Control, Power to Revoke and Amend

 Control of Trust Property.
 JANE DOE and JOHN DOE, or the survivor of the two, retain complete control of Trust Property, and the rights to all income or profits from the Trust Property.
 Either Trustor may add property to the Trust at any time, but both Trustors must consent to removal of Trust property if both are living.